 Nonlinear Modelling

 Linear equations are common when modelling a network, making the assumption of superposition and a tree-structure of pipes without loops.
-This makes finding the state of a system and optimisation of decision variables relatively easy by techniques such as linear and mixed-integer programming.
+This makes finding the state of a system and optimisation of decision variables possible using techniques such as linear and mixed-integer programming.

-However, there are limitations outlined by Y. Huang and D. H. Freeston [6]; for instance, head loss in a pipe is often of the form:
+However, there are limitations outlined by Y. Huang and D. H. Freeston [6].
+For instance, head loss in a pipe is often of the form:

-hL=kLQnDm
+hL=kLQnDm,

-Where hL is the head loss, k is the friction factor, L is the pipe length, Q is the volume flow rate and D is the pipe diameter.
+where hL is the head loss, k is the friction factor, L is the pipe length, Q is the volume flow rate and D is the pipe diameter.

 Inclusion of non-linear effects can more accurately capture the physical processes which might affect power generation at Wairakei.
 Similar to a linear program, these sets of non-linear equations can be solved using derivative methods but rely on convergence so Huang and Freeston had to be careful to ensure their method would converge.